-Students will be assessed late and interest charges on past due balances.
+Students will be assessed a late fee on past due balances.

 Graduation Policy

 The University encourages students to participate in their graduation ceremony.
 Students who have met the academic requirements for graduation may participate in the commencement ceremony.
 If there are outstanding financial balances, charges not yet paid in full related to tuition, fees, room and board, etc. students are required to meet prior to commencement with staff in the Office of the Bursar to have a payment arrangement.